 Audit your Business Model

 Digital technologies are transforming the way that businesses think about their competition and how they innovate digital capabilities.
-Taking a look at your business model in order to understand the areas of it where digital technologies are essential – even business critical – is an essential part of the audit.
+Taking a look at your business model in order to understand the areas of it where digital technologies are essential – even business critical – is a key part of the audit.
 We recommend using Osterwalder & Pigneur’s 2010 Business Model Canvas from the book Business Model Generation.
-It is based on the belief that all business models can be described and thought about simply, through nine building blocks, which show how a business either makes money or delivers its mission and generates income.
+It is based on the belief that all business models can be described and thought about simply, through nine building blocks, which show how a business either makes money or delivers its mission and generates income and/or value.
 Watch to get an overview:

 The nine blocks of the Business Model Canvas have arisen out of the four basic areas of a business: customers, offer, infrastructure and financial viability.
 For cultural and heritage organisations, the bottom line of the Business Canvas Map can be divided into 3 to show triple bottom line accounting, favoured in the sector: economic, social, and environmental cost and value.
 Deconstruction of these maps will highlight changes over time, so its a great idea to create a business model canvas of your organisation as it is now.
 Highlight the areas where digital technologies are essential/business critical.
 (If you have competitors, it might be worth generating a canvas that reflects their business too, so you can compare, and see where the differences lie).

 It’s a really useful tool to work through, and enables a shared understanding and language of what is an organisation’s business model – it’s been tried and tested on organisations around the world, as well as on enterprises who have undertaken The AmbITion Approach.
 Uist Wool created this podcast to describe how the business model canvas helped them with their journey of digital development.